How to Automate Public Holiday Pay with Rule Sets

 2. WHERE (you'll need to click the cog icon on the right to see this option) 'Public holiday' is 'Any Public holiday' - In regards to selecting Public holidays in the rule set, you can choose between any (all) Public holiday, a specific Public Holiday, NOT a Public holiday or NOT one of the following.
 These selections give you the flexibility to use Public holiday parameters in a wide range of scenarios.

 3. 'Match entire shifts if it starts or ends on a Public holiday' - This is quite important because here we are saying that anytime between midnight and midnight on a public holiday is included.
-You can however change it to be one of the following to suit your business needs:
+You can however, change it to be one of the following to suit your business needs:

-- Match entire shifts if it starts or ends on a Public holiday
+- Match entire shifts if it starts or ends on a public holiday

-- Match entire shift if the majority lies on a Public holiday
+- Match entire shift if the majority lies on a public holiday

 4. Click the 'Add condition' button